MonaRazaghi/GeneReg/README.md

 If there is no feasible solution for the optimization all above variables will be empty.

+## The overproduction of ethanol in E. coli

+To overproduce ethanol in E. coli to its 30% of its maximum production at reduction in growth not larger than 50% of the optimal, the code GeneReg_ethanol is provided.
+This code is slightly different than the general form of GeneReg.
+In GeneReg_ethanol the feasible flux range for reactions in the whole flux cone and at the optimal growth are provided from 'v_min.mat', 'v_max.mat', 'v0_l.mat' and 'v0_u.mat' files.
+The iJR904 model used for this overproduction is also provided in https://github.com/MonaRazaghi/GeneReg.
+The objective reaction in this model is called 'Ethanol exchange', which is the reaction number 329 in the model.

+In general to use GeneReg for an specific optimization purpose, one needs to find the appropriate reaction or add a sink reaction to the model.
+FVA needs to be used to calculate the feasible minimum and maximum flux values for reactions in the whole flux cone and also at the optimal growth.
+Due to the diversity of GPR rules presentation in the models, one also may need to adapt the rules (similar to what is done in GeneReg for ecoli_core_model).

 ## Authors: Zahra Razaghi-Moghadam, Zoran Nikoloski